The MBTI® ESTJ and College

 Learning Styles and Being Studious

-ESTJs are known to enjoy setting their study schedules and have been found to strictly follow them.
-This personality type may prefer to study with others, as long as they are able to control the organization of their study group.
-This personality type has been known to also want to know exactly what is going to be required in order to become proficient in the studied subject.
-Although often very focused, an ESTJ may sometimes struggle with theory and instead may considerably prefer step-by-step learning.
+ESTJs are known to enjoy setting their study schedules and have been found to follow them strictly.
+This personality type may prefer to study with others as long as they are able to control the organization of their study group.
+This personality type has also been known to want to know exactly what is going to be required in order to become proficient in the studied subject.
+Although often very focused, an ESTJ may sometimes struggle with theory and, instead, may considerably prefer step-by-step learning.
 When studying idea-based information, an ESTJ innately may want to see the ideas to be put into practice.
-This type of personality most often will prefer information which is backed by logic-based facts.
+This type of personality most often prefers information that is backed by logic-based facts.
 Most ESTJs learn predominantly by the execution of ideas.

-They may value learning which includes physical activity, with hands-on involvement.
+They may value learning which includes physical activity with hands-on involvement.
 ESTJs have been found to search for evidential information which will assist with the creation of a step-by-step series leading to an outcome.
 It is common for an individual with the ESTJ Personality Type to have no trouble when memorizing facts.
 Many ESTJs plan their educational goals substantially before attending college and proceed consistently toward set aspirations.
 These individuals have been known to have a strong drive toward closure and find peace when a task has been accomplished.
 This may be due to their preferred Judging function, which is known for effective time management skills.
-However, an ESTJ may find it helpful to learn to skim material and construct outlines which demonstrate the correlation among the facts, in order to find the symbolism of the material as a whole.
-When taking tests, Sensing types are known to perform more exemplary on exams that allow them to constitute proof of their proficiency of the learned facts.
-ESTJs also excel on exams which allow for the demonstration of their comprehension of how conceptualizations can be pertained to real life circumstances.
-It typically does not come naturally for this personality type to rely on their initial hunches, so multiple-choice tests can be challenging for ESTJs who may find themselves reading the questions over multiple times or second guessing themselves.
-In timed tests, it may be helpful for ESTJs to enter their first instinctive answer, and then read over the submissions to make modifications to possible errors once they have completely finished the exam.
+However, an ESTJ may find it helpful to learn to skim the material and construct outlines that demonstrate the correlation among the facts in order to find the symbolism of the material as a whole.
+When taking tests, Sensing types are known to perform more exemplary on exams that allow them to constitute proof of their proficiency in the learned facts.
+ESTJs also excel on exams that allow for the demonstration of their comprehension of how conceptualizations can pertain to real-life circumstances.
+It typically does not come naturally for this personality type to rely on their initial hunches, so multiple-choice tests can be challenging for ESTJs, who may find themselves reading the questions over multiple times or second-guessing themselves.
+In timed tests, it may be helpful for ESTJs to enter their first instinctive answer and then read over the submissions to make modifications to possible errors once they have completely finished the exam.

 Most ESTJs appreciate practical instruction and have been known to follow detailed instructions with ease.
-However, this personality type has reported to prefer faculty members who present clear direction for their assignments.
-It is common for ESTJs to place confidence in the subject matter as it is presented to them and prefer instructors who present logical driven lectures.
+However, this personality type has been reported to prefer faculty members who present clear direction for their assignments.
+It is common for ESTJs to place confidence in the subject matter as it is presented to them and prefers instructors who present logically driven lectures.
 They have also reported to prefer professors who encourage class discussion.
-Many individuals who share the ESTJ personality function, will strive in an environment which has disciplined instructions and organized faculty members.
+Many individuals who share the ESTJ personality function will strive in an environment that has disciplined instructions and organized faculty members.
 Additionally, most ESTJs favor professors who inspire passion and motivate students with real-life experiences.
-Because many individuals with this personality type enjoy critiquing new ideas, it is common for them to learn best by competition and debated discussion.
-Most have reported to easily see imperfections in an argument.
+Because many individuals with this personality type enjoy critiquing new ideas, it is common for them to learn best through competition and debated discussion.
+Most have reported easily seeing imperfections in an argument.
 However, ESTJs usually are not convinced by anything but logic supported by proven facts.
 These individuals often find the study of theory to be difficult and prefer factual information to study.

 Reading and Writing

-ESTJs do tend to read, but it’s typically minimal with the motive being to launch an assignment.
+ESTJs do tend to read, but it’s typically minimal, with the motive being to launch an assignment.
 Most people who report as the ESTJ Personality Type prefer to depend on their noteworthy public speaking skills and write best by reading their first drafts aloud.
 When writing, it may be helpful for ESTJs to amend their final drafts by excerpting speculations to both facts and opinions.
-Students who prefer Sensing often write of realities using their five senses and their writing is often very descriptive.
+Students who prefer Sensing often write of realities using their five senses, and their writing is often very descriptive.
 They often will also concentrate on conceivable subjects in the present tense.
 “When handling an essay question, Sensing Personality Types often try a “mind dump” regurgitating everything they know.”
 (Ditiberio and Hammer, 1993, CPP Inc.).
-ESTJs may count on an impression to be made on their professor simply by the extensiveness in their quantity of information given.
-In doing so, it is common for this personality type to forget to summarize their information, due to the belief of the facts expressing enough evidence.
+ESTJs may count on an impression to be made on their professor simply by the extensiveness of the quantity of information given.
+In doing so, it is common for this personality type to forget to summarize their information due to the belief that the facts express enough evidence.